BRS999/scout/README.md

 - **Intelligent Research**: Web search and analysis capabilities
 - **Persistent Memory**: Knowledge that grows with each session
 - **Local Control**: No usage costs, no rate limits, no data sharing
+- **Flexible Deployment**: Run locally for development or fully containerized
+- **Docker Ready**: Complete containerized deployment with all dependencies

 ### First Research Task